d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

-You might wonder why every `Module` possesses a `_modules` attribute and why we used it rather than just defining a Python list ourselves.
+You might wonder why every `Module` possesses a `_modules` attribute and why we used it rather than just define a Python list ourselves.
-In short the chief advantage of `_modules` is that during our block's parameter initialization, the system knows to look in the `_modules` dictionary to find sub-blocks whose parameters also need to be initialized.
+In short the chief advantage of `_modules` is that during our block's parameter initialization, the system knows to look inside the `_modules` dictionary to find sub-blocks whose parameters also need to be initialized.
 :end_tab: